Become a primary health care provider

 - Cohorts are established in August.

-- Clinical placement is arranged by faculty and will be scheduled at the convenience of the facility hosting the student.
+- Clinical placement is a collaborative process between the student and the faculty.
+Clinical days will be scheduled at the convenience of the facility hosting the student.

 - Alumni are eligible for a tuition discount.

 We’re excited you’re interested in one of our graduate nursing programs!
 Shenandoah reviews applications on a rolling basis, which means we will begin evaluating your application once all your documentation has been submitted.
 Students submitting completed applications before our priority deadlines will be considered first.